Chargrilled on the half shell, deep-fried and piled high on a po-boy, or even raw - there are plenty of ways to enjoy oysters in New Orleans.

 Mosquito Supper Club

-Chef Melissa Martin’s restaurant is an ode to Louisiana’s coastal fishing communities and sustainable consumption.
+Chef Melissa Martin’s Mosquito Supper Club is an ode to Louisiana’s coastal fishing communities and sustainable consumption.
 The main restaurant is largely a communal take on dining, with a pre-fixe menu and family-style service, but smaller, private tables are also available.
 The menu rotates due to seasonality, but you can expect regional specialties like stuffed crabs, seafood gumbo, and–of course–Louisiana oysters.
 While the main dining experience requires reservations, those looking for a quicker bite can stop into their bar (no reservation needed), where you’ll find cocktails, a thoughtful wine list, and raw oysters served on the half shell.